HelisLT/eneba-client/docs/howto/declared-stock.md

 ```

 ### Cancellation Response
+200

-No response is expected.
-The non-500 status code will mark the callback as completed, otherwise - failed.
+No response body is expected.

 ### Provision Request